luisdlino/fielo-challenge/README.md

 # FieloChallenge

-Project to see a list of users and check their details and activities.
+Project to see a list of users and check their details and their activities.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.